 Food and drink

-The Novotel Bangkok Suvarnabhumi Airport has eight restaurants and bars, with different opening times and accommodating most tastes.
+The Novotel Bangkok Airport has eight restaurants and bars, with different opening times and accommodating most tastes.
 Room service is also available.

 The grounds of the hotel are impressive.
 Its swimming pool is large and features a swim-up bar.
 You don’t often see one of those at airport hotels!

-Should you stay at the Novotel Bangkok Suvarnabhumi Airport?
+Should You Stay at the Novotel Bangkok Suvarnabhumi Airport?

-The relaxing area around the swimming pool was a very welcome bonus and there was a broad choice of dining options.
+The outdoor area around the swimming pool was a very welcome bonus and there was a broad choice of dining options.

 But, of course, what you are paying for is the hotel’s proximity to the airport.
 If I had another red-eye flight, I wouldn’t hesitate to stay at this Novotel.

 Finally, if you are thinking of staying here I recommend booking ahead.
 As I was checking in, the reception staff had to turn away a Russian party as the hotel was fully booked.